finehq/fine/tiptap-extension-expert/README.md

 > Already used our agents before?
 You can skip straight to the next section 🏃‍♂️

 To get started, install the fine-dev cli on your device by running `npm i -g @fine-dev/cli`.

 If you don't have an account on [Fine](thisis.fine.dev) yet, no worries!
 Just run `npx fine-dev login` and follow the instructions.

+### Deploy

+Running an agent requires deploying it to your workspace first.
+Do this by running `npx fine-dev deploy -p [PATH_TO_YAML]`.

+Got a success message?
+You're read to roll 🏎️

 ### Run